 - Harm employees

 - Damage company property

 - Significantly interrupt business operations

 - Negatively impact the bottom line

-At the end of the day, all crises will come to an end, and business will return to normal, but ‘how’ your company is perceived after the fact will depend on your ability to demonstrate good will, sincerity and willingness to communicate, and show efforts to preserve company reputation by emphasizing its core values.
-Below is an outline of several key milestones from pre- to post-crisis where we often work closely with clients as they navigate their crisis management plans and protocols.
+At the end of the day, all crises will eventually end, and business will return to normal, but ‘how’ your company is perceived after the fact will depend on your crisis management strategy.
+Your ability to demonstrate goodwill, sincerity, and willingness to communicate is vital in effective crisis communication.
+In all types of crises, your crisis management team is presented with an opportunity to spotlight your core values and enhance your organization’s reputation.
+Below is an outline of several vital milestones from pre- to post-crisis, where we often work closely with clients as they navigate their crisis management plans and protocols.

 PREPARE FOR THE WORST

 Today’s business environment requires a robust, enterprise-wide plan to deal with unexpected crises.
 Company reputation and brand, as well as the trust and loyalty of stakeholders, are all critical factors in the background of crisis management.